drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 As an example, you can check your answer against [this](http://hedges.belmont.edu/~shawley/PHY4410/sinefit_a3w2p1.57.png).
 <br>
 <br>
-<div align="center">*The discussion goes on, but I'm breaking it off into a "Part Ib" for a separate post.
+*The discussion goes on, but I'm breaking it off into a "Part Ib" for a separate post.
 In that post, we'll switch from fitting the data "globally" to looking "locally," in preparation for work in "Time Series Prediction."

-PHY4410 class, you can stop here.*</div>
+PHY4410 class, you can stop here.*

 -SH